mpollmeier/gremlin-scala/README.md

   }
 ```

-Adding Gremlin-Scala as a dependency to your project
+Adding Gremlin-Scala as a dependency
 =============
 ```scala
 /* sbt */ "com.michaelpollmeier" % "gremlin-scala" % "2.4.1"